XJIOP/ScrapeTorrentPeers/README.md

 **Key features**
-- Scrape peers from tracker announces
+- Scrape peers from trackers
 - Scrape peers from DHT
 - Requests and uptime stats